DomenicoMassimoCavaglieri/consultant_landing_page/README.md

 • the response of the call is displayed in the modal<br>
 • to prevent the overloading of calls there is a preloader<br>
 Jest:<br>
-• Unit test on functions that do not manipulate the DOM (direct or via mock)<br>
+• Unit test on functions that do not manipulate the DOM<br>
 Webpack:<br>
 • webpack-merge to split configurations between build and dev<br>